intel-analytics/ipex-llm/docs/readthedocs/source/doc/DLlib/Overview/keras-api.md

-# Use Keras-Like API for DLlib
+# DLlib Keras-Like API

 ## 1. Introduction
 [DLlib](dllib.md) provides __Keras-like API__ based on [__Keras 1.2.2__](https://faroit.github.io/keras-docs/1.2.2/) for distributed deep learning on Apache Spark.
 Users can easily use the Keras-like API to create a neural network model, and train, evaluate or tune it in a distributed fashion on Spark.

-To define a model in Scala using the Keras-like API, now one just need to import the following packages:
+To define a model in Scala using the Keras-like API, one just needs to import the following packages:

 ```scala
 import com.intel.analytics.zoo.pipeline.api.keras.layers._